LotusLotus

 The Buddha told the youth, "Quickly show the evil māra to the huge multitude."

-Then the youth, gazing reverently at the Buddha, indicated, "Look at this evil māra that has come from elsewhere and is seated among the multitude in the way of Bodhisattvas assuming the forms of bhikṣus."
+Then the youth, gazing reverently at the Buddha, said, “Look at this evil māra that has come from elsewhere and is seated among the multitude in the way Bodhisattvas assume the forms of bhikṣus.”

 The huge multitude all saw him bound by five strings.
-The māra said, "Young man, I will no longer be a hindrance to this sūtra."
-Three times he said it in this way.
+The māra said, “Young man, I will no longer be a hindrance to this sūtra.”
+Three times he said it.

-At that time the World-Honored One told the Licchavi youth called Entire World Delighted to See as well as the multitude of Bodhisattvas: "Mahākāśyapa will be able to protect and uphold the true Dharma for 40 years after my parinirvāṇa.
-Who among you all can be the final Dharma protector after I am gone?"
+Then the World-Honored One told the Licchavi youth called Entire World Delighted Is to See as well as the multitude of Bodhisattvas: “Mahākāśyapa will be able to protect and uphold the true Dharma for forty years after my parinirvāṇa.
+Who among you all can be the final Dharma protector after I am gone?”

-At that time the youth released the base māra.
-Then the huge multitude said to the youth, "You have received a prophecy from the Buddha."
+Then the youth released the vile māra.
+Then the huge multitude said to the youth, “You have received a prophecy from the Buddha.”

-The Buddha told Kāśyapa, "Bodhisattva-Mahāsattvas who have perfected the eight virtues can now see the eternal, indestructible dharma body of the Tathāgata.
-What are these eight virtues?
+The Buddha told Kāśyapa, “Bodhisattva-Mahāsattvas who have acquired eight merits can readily see the eternal, indestructible dharma body of the Tathāgata.
+What are these eight merits?
 First, pronounce this profound sūtra tirelessly.
 Second, pronounce the teachings of the Three Vehicles also tirelessly.
 Third, never abandon those who should be delivered.
 Fourth, bring harmony and unity to disrupted Saṅghas.
 Fifth, never be intimate with bhikṣuṇīs, women, or eunuchs.
 Sixth, stay far away from kings or those in power.
 Seventh, always delight in dhyāna and samādhi.
-Eighth, ponder and observe impurity and no-self.
-These are the eight virtues to perfect.
+Eighth, ponder and observe impurity and no self.
+These are the eight merits to acquire.

-"Mahākāśyapa, you should believe and deliberate.
-If one does not train in the Dharma accordingly, how can one see me, [one's dharma body]?
+“Mahākāśyapa, you should believe and deliberate.
+If one does not train in accordance with the Dharma, how can one see me [one’s own dharma body]?
 How can one acquire transcendental powers and demonstrate them?
-As I have said to the voice-hearers, if a bhikṣu can abandon one [affliction] dharma, I assure that he will achieve a [voice-hearer] fruit, becoming an Anāgāmin.
-In the same way he will accomplish his cultivation of virtues.
+As I have said to the voice-hearers, if a bhikṣu can discard even one [evil] dharma, I assure him that he will achieve a [voice-hearer] fruit, becoming an Anāgāmin.
+In the same way he will acquire merits.
 As I said earlier, a bhikṣu who observes his precepts will have gods following and serving him for life.
-Therefore, you should never be greedy for benefits and worship.
+Therefore, you all should never be greedy for benefits or worship.
 You should cultivate disgust as you meditate on your [physical] body.
-Furthermore, Kāśyapa, that bhikṣu who will uphold my name will bring purity to the Saṅgha."
+Furthermore, Kāśyapa, that bhikṣu, who will uphold my name, will bring purity to the Saṅgha.”

 Kāśyapa asked the Buddha, "Why do you say that?"

-The Buddha told Kāśyapa, "As he will skillfully guard and protect the Four Drawing-in Dharmas, he will draw in the entire multitude of those who are greedy, corrupt, and violating the precepts.
+The Buddha told Kāśyapa, “That bhikṣu will skillfully guard and protect the Four Drawing-in Dharmas, and will draw in the entire multitude of those who are greedy and corrupt, and those who violate the precepts.
 Each of the 500 Bodhisattvas, including Worthy Protector, initially considered himself incapable of being the final protector of the Dharma after my parinirvāṇa.
 They now are still incapable.
-When the bhikṣu who will uphold my name carries out the Drawing-in Dharmas, he will include the bhikṣus who are negligent and indolent and have them learn to make offerings.
-He will give sūtras to them, diminishing their afflictions and protecting their minds, like a ranger raising cattle, who tames them when they are ready.
+When that bhikṣu, who will uphold my name, carries out the Drawing-in Dharmas, he will include the bhikṣus who are negligent and indolent and have them learn to make offerings.
+He will give sūtras to them, diminishing their afflictions and protecting their minds, like a ranger who tames cattle when they are ready.
 Those who do not reform after inclusion and training should be abandoned.
 Do not allow poisonous arrows to touch and harm good and pure people.
-He will also think these thoughts: 'Do not allow bhikṣus who are pure in their ways to breach their precepts because of the seamy ones.
+He will have these thoughts: ‘Do not allow bhikṣus who are pure in their ways to breach their precepts because of the seamy ones.
 Nor should they pay respects to those who expound the non-Dharma and carry out the evil ways.
-Nor should they perform together with the seamy ones the Saṅgha duties, such as Dharma assembly, recitation of precepts, confession, and repentance.'
-Just as a king subjugates his enemies, likewise he will tame the bhikṣus with skillful methods.
-Having tamed them, he will, for 100 years, always pour down the Dharma rain, beat the great Dharma drum, blow the great Dharma conch shell, convene the great Dharma assembly, and erect the great Dharma banner.
+Nor should they perform together with the seamy ones the Saṅgha duties, such as Dharma assembly, recitation of precepts, confession, and repentance.’
+Just as a king subjugates his enemies, he will tame the bhikṣus by skillful means.
+Having tamed them, for 100 years he will always pour down the Dharma rain, beat the great Dharma drum, blow the great Dharma conch shell, convene the great Dharma assembly, and erect the great Dharma banner.
 He will demonstrate great spiritual powers and, at death, enter parinirvāṇa.
 After the appearance of 1,000 Buddhas and 100,000 Pratyekabuddhas, and the parinirvāṇa of 8 Tathāgatas in 62 kalpas, he will then attain Buddhahood.
 He will be called Knowledge Accumulation Radiance, the Tathāgata, Arhat, Samyak-Saṁbuddha.
-This bhikṣu who will uphold my name at that time and then ultimately attain Samyak-Saṁbodhi in this land is now the Licchavi youth called Entire World Delighted to See.
+That bhikṣu, who will uphold my name then ultimately attain Samyak-Saṁbodhi in this land, is now the Licchavi youth called Entire World Is Delighted to See.

 "Kāśyapa, know that it is hard to attain the unsurpassed bodhi.
 Kāśyapa, is it something an ordinary being can attain?"